JD Spicer Zeb Solicitors Banner Image

 Since the passing of the Act, it has been heavily amended by subsequent Acts, including the Terrorism Act 2006.

-The Terrorism Act 2006 included number of new terrorism charges, including preparation of a terrorist act, encouragement of terrorism, dissemination of terrorist publications and training for terrorism.
+The Terrorism Act 2006 included a number of new terrorism charges, including preparation of a terrorist act, encouragement of terrorism, dissemination of terrorist publications and training for terrorism.

 What is the United Kingdom's policy toward the financing of terrorism?